-Red velvet cake should be lightly sweet and lightly chocolatey (so lightly that it’s hard to identify the cocoa flavor) and very moist.
+Red Velvet cake should be lightly sweet and lightly chocolatey (so light that it’s hard to identify the cocoa flavor) and very moist.
 The icing should also be lightly sweet, not coated with coconut shavings or powdered sugar, with either a buttercream icing – by far my preference – or a cream cheese icing.
 If you’ve never tried a red velvet cake recipe with buttercream, you really should.
 Cream cheese dominates the cake’s flavor, in my humble opinion, while buttercream complements it.

 Red Velvet Cake Recipe